atulkamble/azure-artifacts-npm/AZURE_ARTIFACTS_SETUP.md

 This guide will help you set up Azure Artifacts to publish your npm package.

+## 🚀 Quick Start (Recommended)

+**For immediate success without service connection issues:**
+1. Use `azure-pipelines-simple.yml` - focuses only on Azure Artifacts
+2. No external service connections required
+3. No npmjs publishing complexity

+**For advanced users who need npmjs publishing:**
+- Use `azure-pipelines.yml` with additional setup steps below

 ## Prerequisites

 1. Azure DevOps Organization